Air quality in Aberdeenshire

 Air quality could be a consideration in some planning submissions, particularly for the following types of development:

-- Proposals giving rise to a significant change in traffic volumes or types of traffic using local roads (eg an increase in heavy goods vehicles), or over 100 car parking spaces
+- Proposals giving rise to a significant change in traffic volumes or types of traffic using local roads (for example, an increase in heavy goods vehicles), or over 100 car parking spaces

-- Proposals that could give rise to potentially significant impacts during construction (eg, dust affecting nearby residences), or long term construction sites with significant movements of heavy goods vehicles
+- Proposals that could give rise to potentially significant impacts during construction (for example, dust affecting nearby residences), or long term construction sites with significant movements of heavy goods vehicles

 - Proposals that include biomass plant or combined heat and power plant (CHP) or diesel generators